August 15, 1939– The Wizard Of Oz premiered at Grauman’s Chinese Theater, a cinematic event that changed many lives and altered pop culture forever.

 “I’ll get you, my pretty, and your little dog, too!”

 “Pay no attention to that man behind the curtain.”

 “You have no power here!
 Begone, before somebody drops a house on you, too!”

 Do gay people identify with young Dorothy, or is it with young Garland in her most iconic role?
 Do we think of ourselves as the self-proclaimed sissy The Cowardly Lion, The Tin Man in need of a heart, or The Scarecrow- the ultimate twink, or maybe even Toto?

 If you are a gay person, you probably have spent a significant time in the closet, showing yourself to society as straight before seeking the opportunity to be your true self.
-Most of us needed to escape the lonely, authoritarian, oppressive, hetero-normative, black and white world of Uncle Henry and Auntie Em’s farm, a stand-in for most hometowns.
-We get over that rainbow to the Technicolor Land of Oz where we could be free to perform song and dance numbers, encounter fantastical creatures, enjoy narcotic poppies, and experience excitement and transgression.
+Most of us needed to escape the lonely, authoritarian, oppressive, heteronormative, black and white world of Uncle Henry and Auntie Em’s farm, a stand-in for our hometowns.
+We get over that rainbow to the Technicolor Land Of Oz where we could be free to perform song and dance numbers, encounter fantastical creatures, enjoy narcotic poppies, and experience excitement and transgression.
 We even chose the rainbow as our symbol of pride!